tomaslibal/cppToolkit/README.md

 Warshall's algorithm finds for all pairs of nodes whether there is a path between them.
 This is implemented as `cpptoolkit::warshall` and the invariant is that the int[][] array is the adjacency matrix of a given graph.
 The algorithm works in-place so you want to make a copy of the adjancency matrix if you'll need the original one.

+### Depth First Search (DFS)

+A recursive implementation of the DFS tree search algorithm.

 ## Working with the project

 required: